Skip to content

 1. Common use cases:

-1. Assign only to the Onboarding group for new-hire training.
+1. Assign only to the Onboarding team for new-hire training.

 2. Assign to a specific region or segment that has unique messaging.